-With no shortage of spectacular waterfalls, lush rainforests and natural beauty, there are plenty of good reasons to discover Springbrook National Park.
-But we reckon the chance to stand at the top of one of Australia’s dormant volcanos is still one of the best.
+With its kaleidoscope of awe-inspiring waterfalls, serene rainforests and ancient beauty, there are countless reasons to explore Springbrook National Park.
+Although, we reckon the chance to stand at the top of one of Australia’s dormant volcanoes is still one of the best.

 Here’s how to discover it: